peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 credential_pop=$CredentialPoPJWT
 ~~~

-The Issuer verifies the signature of the PoP JWTs using the public key contained in the `client_assertion` and the Credential, which is the proof that the Wallet Instance owns the private keys associated with the Wallet Instance Attestation and Credential.
+The Issuer verifies the signature of the PoP using the public key contained in the `client_assertion` and the Credential, which is the proof that the Wallet Instance owns the private keys associated with the Digital Credential.
 Therefore the Wallet Instance is entitled to request its Status Attestation.

 ## Digital Credential Proof of Possession